kristamcmanus/workout-tracker/README.md

 | POST |	/sign-in	| users#signin |
 | PATCH	| /change-password/	| users#changepw |
 | DELETE	| /sign-out/	| users#signout |

+You can use the app at the deployed version [here.](https://kristamcmanus.github.io/workout-tracker-client/)